Leamington Spa: Local government

 Leamington Spa falls under three tiers of local government, county, district and parish: it is a civil parish in the Warwick District, an administrative division of the county of Warwickshire, it thus falls under the jurisdiction of Warwickshire County Council, based in Warwick as the upper-tier authority.
 Between 1875 and 1974 Leamington was a municipal borough.
 As part of the 1974 local government reform it was merged with Warwick, Kenilworth and Whitnash, and surrounding rural areas into the Warwick District, which has its offices in Leamington.
 Since the 2023 elections, Warwick District Council has been run by a coalition of the Labour Party and Green Party, it was previously run by a Conservative-led minority administration.

 In 2002 Leamington Spa became a civil parish and gained a new Town (parish) Council, as the most local tier of government.

+The Warwick District and county council will be abolished in 2028 as part of the 2027–28 local government reforms, and replaced with a new unitary authority of South Warwickshire, which will comprise the areas of the existing Warwick and Stratford-on-Avon districts.

 National representation

 Leamington is part of the parliamentary constituency of Warwick and Leamington.
 From the 1997 general election until the 2010 general election the constituency was represented in parliament by James Plaskitt of the Labour Party; until then this had been a Conservative safe seat, counting former British prime minister Anthony Eden among its Members of Parliament (MPs).
 The seat became highly marginal at the 2005 general election, where James Plaskitt won with a majority of just 266 votes.
 In the 2010 general election the seat returned to the Conservative Party, with Chris White winning the seat by 3,513 votes.
 White remained the MP until the 2017 general election, when the seat was won by Matt Western of the Labour Party with a narrow majority, he retained his seat at the 2019 general election with his majority reduced from 1,206 to 789, and again at the 2024 election with a greatly increased majority of 12,412.